Sunroom Project Space 2017

 Sunroom Project Space | May 27–July 9

 Sonya Blesofsky received an MFA in Painting from the San Francisco Art Institute and BA from UC Santa Cruz.
-Her work has been featured in national and New York-area exhibitions, including at Mixed Greens, New York, NY; Smack Mellon, Brooklyn, NY; Islip Art Museum, East Islip, NY; Swarm Gallery, Oakland, CA; and Plane Space.
-Blesofsky has participated in numerous residencies at New York cultural institutions such as Urban Glass; the Lower East Side Printshop; Museum of Arts and Design; CUE Art Foundation; Smack Mellon, Dieu Donné and LMCC’s Workspace: 120 Broadway, as well as the California Legion of Honor in San Francisco, CA, and KKV Print Shop in Malmö, Sweden, a partnership with the Women’s Studio Workshop.
+Her work has been featured in national and New York-area exhibitions, including at Mixed Greens, New York, NY; Smack Mellon, Brooklyn, NY; Islip Art Museum, East Islip, NY; Swarm Gallery, Oakland, CA; and Plane Space, New York, NY.
+Blesofsky has participated in numerous residencies, such as Urban Glass, the Lower East Side Printshop, Museum of Arts and Design, CUE Art Foundation, Smack Mellon, Dieu Donné, the Lower Manhattan Cultural Council’s Workspace, the California Legion of Honor in San Francisco and KKV Print Shop in Malmö, Sweden, a partnership with the Women’s Studio Workshop.
 Blesofsky has been awarded a fellowship at the MacDowell Colony for summer 2017.